Regenerative circuit: History

-The inventor of FM radio, Edwin Armstrong, invented and patented the regenerative circuit while he was a junior in college, in 1914.
+The inventor of FM radio, Edwin Armstrong, filed US patent 1113149 in 1913 about regenerative circuit while he was a junior in college.
 He patented the superregenerative circuit in 1922, and the superheterodyne receiver in 1918.

-Lee De Forest filed a patent in 1916 that became the cause of a contentious lawsuit with the prolific inventor Armstrong, whose patent for the regenerative circuit had been issued in 1914.
-The lawsuit lasted twelve years, winding its way through the appeals process and ending up at the Supreme Court.
+Lee De Forest filed US patent 1170881 in 1914 that became the cause of a contentious lawsuit with Armstrong, whose patent for the regenerative circuit had been issued in 1914.
+The lawsuit lasted until 1934, winding its way through the appeals process and ending up at the Supreme Court.
 Armstrong won the first case, lost the second, stalemated at the third, and then lost the final round at the Supreme Court.

 At the time the regenerative receiver was introduced, vacuum tubes were expensive and consumed much power, with the added expense and encumbrance of heavy batteries.
 So this design, getting most gain out of one tube, filled the needs of the growing radio community and immediately thrived.
 Although the superheterodyne receiver is the most common receiver in use today, the regenerative radio made the most out of very few parts.

 In World War II the regenerative circuit was used in some military equipment.
 An example is the German field radio "Torn.E.b".
 Regenerative receivers needed far fewer tubes and less power consumption for nearly equivalent performance.